 But one thing that we often forget, most of those successful stories also come with struggles.

-And we tend to focus on the after stories and not the struggles.
+And we tend to focus on the after stories, not the struggles.

-Some people avoid sharing their struggles and they have their own reason to do that.
+Some people avoid sharing their struggles and have their reason for doing that.

 But we all know that there is no rainbow without rain.
 There is no going up without being at the bottom at one point.

 This post would be different than my other posts.
 I honestly hesitated to write, let alone publish, this article.
-But I decided, I will share my recent experience as a self-note and reminder for myself.
-Also, as a lesson for you to acknowledge when to take some breaks.
+But I decided to share my recent experience as a self-note and reminder for myself.
+And as a lesson for you to acknowledge when to take some breaks.

 I've been through a massive burnout not long ago.